MestreALMO/MestreALMO.github.io/README.md

 I show case a trick with CSS right in the begining, informations about me, a presentation of my skills, my experiences and of course how to get in touch with me.

-to see the web site complete, please access the link: https://mestrealmo.github.io/
+to see the web site, please access the link: https://mestrealmo.github.io/